 What are you going to highlight?

-I will explain what I know about endangered species, that I have seen and studied the habitat-fragmentation risks as well as the conservation processes in which I have participated.
+I will explain what I know about endangered specie.
+Also, I will teach what I have seen and studied regarding habitat-fragmentation risks.
+I will explain the conservation processes in which I have participated.
 Finally, I will also address my artistic project.
 I’m very happy to share my creativity with others and, doing so, to increase awareness.

 Would you say the organization is aligned with your values?

-Absolutely, I feel very comfortable with the values of This is My Earth, and being able to teach them at schools, it’s an amazing opportunity.
+Absolutely, I feel very comfortable with the values of This is My Earth.
+Being able to teach TiME at schools, it’s an amazing opportunity.
 Also, supporting TiME, there is a very international community.
-I’ve traveled to over 50 countries and I’ve seen many realities, so I can rely on this shared mindset [as This is My Earth’s supporters].
+I’ve traveled to over 50 countries.
+I’ve seen many realities, so I can rely on this shared mindset [as This is My Earth’s supporters].
 I’m also enrolled in a climate-diplomacy training program to see the impacts of climate change in our current situation.
 At this point, I’m very interested in the Middle East.

 Why is that?